arista/reknow/README.md

 #### Proxies and Object Identity

 As described previously, Reknow relies heavily on Javascript Proxies to implement its functionality.
-Entity instances retrieved by the application are presented through Proxies, so that Reknow is able to monitor how the application is reading or modifying the properties of those Entities.
+Entity instances retrieved from Reknow by the application are presented through Proxies, so that Reknow is able to monitor how the application is reading or modifying the properties of those Entities.
 Indexes and relationships also follow this pattern, presenting data to the application through Proxies that mediate access and mutation.
 All of this happens automatically without the application needing to do anything special to use those Proxies.

 Underneath all the Proxies, Reknow maintains the "real" data structures internally, and those data structures are mutable.
 When the application changes an Entity's property, that change eventually makes its way through the Proxy to the underlying instance, and that instance's property really is changed.
 Reknow is not maintaining immutable structures or using a copy-on-write strategy.
 This is true of Reknow's indexes as well.